frmfm/FRAMED-2.0-Guide/README.md

 ## Step 2.
 Artwork/Artist Information

-When artwork testing/debug/optimization has been completed, your artwork will be submitted to the public and you will receive a notification stating that your artwork is now available on FRAMED.
+When artwork testing/debug/optimization has been completed, your artwork will be available for purchase and you will receive a notification stating that your artwork is now available on FRAMED.

 ## Step 3.
 Information about your Artwork.